gsinghjay/LLMAdapterClient/STORY.md

 - [ ] Add configuration for shared storage location
 - [ ] Add settings for file patterns
 - [ ] Add retry policy configuration
+- [ ] Add Python path and script configuration

 ### Additional Features
 - [ ] Add progress tracking for large files
 - [ ] Add retry logic for failed uploads
 - [ ] Add background monitoring for new adapters
 - [ ] Add metadata caching
+- [ ] Add process restart capabilities
+- [ ] Add Python script validation

 ## Conclusion
 That's our program in its current state!
 We have completed the Publisher implementation with all core services (AdapterSelector, AdapterValidator, AdapterInfoExtractor, AdapterUploader, and AdapterPublisherService).
+We've also completed the Python Process Manager, which is a critical component for interacting with the Python-based LLM models.

-The Python part creates the adapters, our Publisher uploads them manually, and we're now working on the ChatClient implementation.
+The Python part creates the adapters, our Publisher uploads them manually, and our Python Process Manager can now communicate with the Python script, but we still need to complete the Model Service and Chat UI to make it all work together seamlessly.

 Remember:
 1. Run the Python training first
 2. Use the Publisher to upload adapters (✅ completed)
+3. Python Process Manager is ready (✅ completed)
-3. Chat client coming soon! (🔄 in progress)
+4. Model Service and Chat UI coming soon! (🔄 in progress)

 Happy coding! 🚀